webplatform/docs/tutorials/typography/fontface/index.md

 [[Image:fingerpaintfont4.png]]

-Again, applying the font in the same place, code-wise, where it is loaded and added keeps the font code together and aids in debugging and maintenance.
+Again, applying the font in the same place, code-wise, where it is identified, loaded, and added keeps the font code together and aids in debugging and maintenance.

 ==Summary==